ChristyAoko/progress_steps/README.md

 # Progress Steps
-Simple progress steps created with HTML, CSS and JavaScript
+Simple progress steps created with HTML, CSS and JavaScript.
+Represented in form of a progress bar.